A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Adiabatic Indentation

-It is important to remark here on the challenge of determining the contact area in experiments.
+It is important to remark on the challenge of determining the contact area in experiments.
 In standard elasto-plastic materials, where unloading primarily involves elastic recovery, the contact area is either measured directly from the residual imprint or estimated analytically following the Oliver and Pharr method \citep{oliver1992improved}.
 In pseudoelastic SMAs, however, the reverse phase transformation that takes place during unloading causes the martensitic microstructure to recover (fully or partially), resulting in a residual imprint (if any) that does not represent genuinely the actual contact area under the maximum load \citep{liu1999indentation}, see also \citep{rezaee2023indentation} for a more detailed discussion.
-A common approach to circumvent this issue is to use the nominal contact area, defined by simple geometrical considerations in terms of the indenter radius $R$ and the indentation depth $\delta$, as $A_\text{c}^\text{nom}=\pi \delta (2R-\delta)$.
+Accordingly, since the conventional methodologies used for elasto-plastic materials are not applicable in this context, an alternative approach is to use the nominal contact area~$A^\text{nom}$.
 In fact, the nominal contact area is also adopted for elasto-plastic materials, as a means to sidestep the experimental error resulting from the direct measurement of the contact area from the residual imprint \citep{petryk2017direct}.